We help identify your strengths and match them with your market, to build a brand that supports and drives your business.

 Working with international brands like Miller Brewing, Carlsberg and Capital One Financial Services, I made connections to planners, designers and producers, many of whom I work with to this day.
 I found that my rich experience in working in different parts of the world and with people and businesses from all walks of life had given me my own common sense take on brands and how they work.
 I knew then that I wanted to be a brand builder.

-Since then, I’ve worked hard to master my skills and deepen my understanding, particularly around the use of story.
+Since then, I’ve worked hard to master my skills and deepen my understanding, particularly around the use of story as a framework to bridge the gap between buyers and sellers, businesses and their markets.
 I’ve developed a practical and effective approach to brand building that’s enabled me to work with companies of all shapes and sizes in Ireland and overseas.

 I set up Islandbridge in 2004 to deliver brands that work for both business owners and their customers and, as you’ll see from our Islandbridge Client Stories, it works.